 Lecture Overview

 The Matsuo-Iwasawa Laboratory at the University of Tokyo offers open lectures to a wide range of people interested in the latest AI (Artificial Intelligence) and data science.
-The courses are open not only to Todai students, but also to students from all over Japan (graduate students, undergraduate students, junior college students, vocational school students, technical college students, high school students, and junior high school students).
-Themes cover a wide range of topics, from basic knowledge of AI and data science to deep learning and entrepreneurship education.
-Courses are also available for general members of society, including employees of corporate members of the Metaverse Engineering Department and those on leave due to life events (nursing care, childcare, etc.).
+The courses are open not only to Tokyo University Students, but also to students from all over Japan (graduate students, undergraduate students, junior college students, vocational school students, technical college students, high school students, and junior high school students).
+Themes cover a wide range of topics, from fundamentals of AI and data science to deep learning and entrepreneurship education.
+Courses are also available for the general public, including employees of corporate members of the Metaverse Engineering Department and those on leave due to family responsibilities (nursing care, childcare, etc.).
 A feature of the course is that young researchers and enrolled students in the Matsuo-Iwasawa Laboratory, as well as students who have completed the course, develop the course materials and serve as instructors and Teaching Assistants (TAs).
 The results of basic research on ever-evolving AI technologies are directly reflected in the lectures.
 The courses are mainly online, but we have also introduced some face-to-face workshops.
-Overall, we try to make the lectures hands-on and experiential, where students learn the latest programming techniques by actually working with their hands.
+Overall, we try to make the lectures hands-on and experiential, where students learn the latest programming techniques through hands-on practice.
 The purpose of the lectures is to provide the results of basic research to many people as valuable learning and high-quality education, leading to changes in people, organizations, and ultimately society.
 Our mission is to foster young researchers, engineers, and entrepreneurs through advanced AI and data science education, and to raise the IT competitiveness of Japan as a whole.

 Social Significance

-According to data from the Ministry of Economy, Trade and Industry, Japan will lack a maximum of 790,000 IT professionals by 2030.
+According to data from the Ministry of Economy, Trade and Industry, Japan will lack up to 790,000 IT professionals by 2030.
 The current global economy is undoubtedly driven by advances in technology, especially IT and AI.
-Japan, where we live, faces a major challenge in that there is a shortage of the next generation of human resources to take charge of this information field.
+Japan, where we live, faces a major challenge in that there is a shortage of the next generation of human resources to take the lead in the information field or lead the future of the information field.
 In order to overcome this situation, it is necessary to create a world in which academia and industry collaborate to create value in Japan.
 The model for this can be found in the United States, the leader in the information field.
 In Silicon Valley on the West Coast, education and research have been conducted in close collaboration between academia and industry since the 2000s, and it has been commonplace for about 20 years for Google employees to give lectures on the latest technologies at Stanford University.
-Academia produces excellent human resources in industry, and these people invigorate companies.
+Academia cultivates skilled individuals who contribute to industry, and these people invigorate companies.
 And, by increasing international competitiveness in the information field, high-quality academic research can continue – a situation that has been commonplace for about 20 years.
 Looking around the global IT and AI research scene, there is no doubt that this cycle is inevitable.
 Now is the time for academia and industry to collaborate to develop human resources capable of creating new value.

 Universities and companieswork closely together tonurture the next generation

-To overcome this critical situation, the Matsuo-Iwasawa Laboratory at the University of Tokyo aims to realize an “innovation ecosystem” in which universities and companies work closely together to nurture the next generation.
+To overcome this critical situation, the Matsuo-Iwasawa Laboratory at the University of Tokyo aims to create OR build an “innovation ecosystem” in which universities and companies work closely together to nurture the next generation.
 This refers to a model in which the results of basic research are communicated to a large number of students and working adults through advanced lectures, and the shared knowledge and technology are implemented in society, leading to economic development in Japan.
 The university’s research will spread to the world in the form of start-up companies and service development, and the resources gained from these economic activities will flow back to the university to further promote research and development.
 We are aiming for such a cycle.
 Within this ecosystem, “educational activities” play an important role.
-AI researchers active on the front lines of research and education serve as lecturers, and courses that provide the latest learning from papers updated daily from around the world are unparalleled in Japan.
+AI researchers active on the front lines of research and education serve as lecturers, and courses that provide the latest insights from research papers updated daily from around the world are unparalleled in Japan.
 In addition to providing the latest knowledge such as LLM (Large-scale Language Models) and world models, we also provide concrete entrepreneurial know-how for social implementation of technology.
-In the Matsuo-Iwasawa Laboratory’s courses, students not only learn programming skills, but also experience a solid response that reaches out to social issues.
+In the Matsuo-Iwasawa Laboratory’s courses, students not only learn programming skills, but also experience the real impact of applying them to social challenges.

 The Matsuo-Iwasawa Laboratory’s external courses, which started in 2014, have been taken by a cumulative total of more than 12,000 students and working adults by FY2023.
-We have a vision to continue to expand the number of courses and develop the program into a program that 200,000 people in Japan will take in the future.
-After taking courses at the Matsuo-Iwasawa Laboratory, many of our seniors have gone on to start their own businesses or to work for big-tech companies.
-We believe that the network of researchers to realize such large-scale lectures, the well-developed educational system, and the track record of linking research to social implementation are the unique assets of the Matsuo-Iwasawa Laboratory.
+Our goal is to expand the number of courses and grow the program so that 200,000 people in Japan will take it in the future.
+After taking courses at the Matsuo-Iwasawa Laboratory, many of our alumini have gone on to start their own businesses or work for Big Tech companies.
+We believe that the network of researchers that enables such large-scale courses, the well-developed educational system, and the track record of linking research to social implementation are the unique strengths of the Matsuo-Iwasawa Laboratory.

 Specific Activities

-Courses at the Matsuo-Iwasawa Laboratory are basically free of charge (some courses are paid courses).
+Courses at the Matsuo-Iwasawa Laboratory are generally free of charge (with some paid courses).
 Most lectures are online, so you can participate from anywhere in Japan.
 Not only university and graduate students, but also junior high school, high school, technical college, vocational school, and junior college students can participate.
-A major feature of the courses is that students can learn through hands-on experience programming, application prototyping, and field research.
+A major feature of the courses is that students can learn through hands-on experience in programming, application prototyping, and field research.
 In many of the courses, competitions are held in which participants compete against each other in the accuracy of machine learning and deep learning models they have created.
-Students can also experience discovering social issues, thinking of ways to solve them using cutting-edge AI technology, and creating business plans intended for social implementation, such as smartphone applications and web services.
+Students also learn to identify social issues and explore ways to solve them using cutting-edge AI technologies, and creating business plans intended for social implementation, such as smartphone applications and web services.

 1.Programming-centered